 On a more serious note, if you’re an avid skier and love to ski or snowboard off-piste, then make sure to check out this ABS dual bag system by North Face.
 Not only does it act as your backpack but also incorporates an avalanche airbag system that inflates on impact.
 Although, a little costly, this rucksack can actually save your life in, what is, a really dangerous situation.

 8.)
 Track your keys/wallet or even bag

 Tile is a cool little Bluetooth tracker that can be activated to ring when it’s hard to find, despite being nearby.
-It’s perfect for those of us (myself included) that constantly can’t figure out where we’ve placed our keys or have checked in similar looking luggage and need an alert or notification when picking up our suitcases upon arrival.
-As your suitcase gets close to you, it will sound a noise to alert you which bag is yours.
-Easy peezy!
+It’s perfect for those of us (myself included) that constantly can’t figure out where we’ve placed our keys or have checked in similar-looking luggage and need an alert or notification when picking up our suitcases upon arrival.
+As your suitcase gets close to you, it will noise an alert you which bag is yours.
+Easy!

 9.)
 Take advantage of Swedish design

 Being Hand Luggage Only means that we always try to travel with hand luggage only… shhhh, we do cheat sometimes!

 One of the best types of bags I’ve found, that fits within most airlines cabin baggage allowances is the Thule Subterra carry on.
 Not only is its Swedish design a lovely thing to look at, it’s also waterproof (you’ll know how valuable this is if you’ve travelled around London)